-Dysfunctional histamine processing can lead to a variety of medical problems including fatigue, vomiting, cramping, high blood pressure, anxiety, and more.
 Many of these symptoms match up with symptoms of MCAD.
 This is because what many physicians may originally believe to be histamine intolerance is actually a form of MCAD.
-Histamine intolerance is just one of many conditions MCAD can be easily conflated with, due to the similarity of their symptoms and similar causation.
+Histamine intolerance is just one of many conditions MCAD can be easily conflated with thanks to the similarity of their symptoms and causation.

 MCAD can lead to histamine intolerance, although histamine intolerance itself can exist outside of MCAD.
 Symptoms of histamine intolerance are aggravated by foods high in histamines.
 Those with the condition find their mast cells to be overactive and do not allow them to process histamines correctly.

-The aforementioned core component of Benifuuki strain green tea methylated catechins helps to reduce histamine levels within the body.
-Because those with MCAD find themselves unable to process histamines correctly, leading to all sorts of medical complications, Benifuuki catechins once again prove to be invaluable to treating the condition.
+The previously mentioned core component of Benifuuki strain green tea methylated catechins helps to reduce histamine levels within the body.
+Because those with MCAD find themselves unable to process histamines correctly, Benifuuki catechins once again prove to be invaluable to treating the condition.

 This sort of removal is the closest MCAD suffers can come to any sort of restoration of these proper bodily functions.

 Another beneficial characteristic of Benifuuki is its effect on the liver.